We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

-Bake the cake at 350 F for 12-15 minutes, until a toothpick inserted in the middle comes out clean.
+Bake at 350 F for 12-15 minutes, until a toothpick inserted in the middle comes out clean.

 Immediately flip the hot cake onto a piece of parchment paper dusted with icing sugar.
-Peel the paper off of the bottom of the cake and roll it up tightly in the sugared parchment.
-Let the cake cool completely in its rolled-up state, roughly 2 hours.
+Peel the paper off of the bottom and roll it up tightly in the sugared parchment.
+Let it cool completely in its rolled-up state, roughly 2 hours.

-While the cake is cooling, make the cream cheese filling.
+While it is cooling, make the cream cheese filling.
 You’ll need cream cheese, butter, and icing sugar.